Q. Is the Qur’an Credible?

-According to Islam, the Qur’an is not only credible; it is God’s only uncorrupted revelation.
+A. According to Islam, the Qur’an is not only credible; it is God’s only uncorrupted revelation.
 Thus, according to Muslim scholars, if it is to be compared with anything in Christianity, it is to be compared with Christ rather than the Bible.
-In truth, however, the Bible can be demonstrated to be divine rather than human in origin.
-The same cannot be said for the Qur’an.
-Moreover, unlike the Bible the Qur’an is replete with faulty ethics and factual errors.
+In truth, while the Bible can be demonstrated to be divine rather than merely human in origin, the same cannot be said for the Qur’an.
+Unlike the Bible, the Qur’an is replete with faulty ethics and factual errors.

-Furthermore, the Qur’an is replete with questionable ethics—particularly when it comes to the equality of women.
+The Qur’an is replete with questionable ethics—particularly when it comes to the equality of women.
 For example, in Sura 4:3 Muhammad allegedly received a revelation from God allowing men to “marry women of your choice, two, three, or four.”
 Ironically, in Sura 33:50 Muhammad receives a divine sanction to marry “any believing woman who dedicates her soul to the Prophet if the Prophet wishes to wed her.”
-Thus while other men were only permitted to marry up to four wives, Allah provided Muhammad with a divine exception for his marriage to at least twelve women—including Aishah, whom he married at the tender age of eleven (see the Life of Muhammad by Muhammad Husayn Haykal).
+Thus, while other men were only permitted to marry up to four wives, Allah provided Muhammad with a divine exception for his marriage to at least twelve women—including Aishah, who was nine years of age when Muhammad consummated his marriage to her (Sahih Al-Bukhari, volume 5, #234).
 Also troubling is the fact that the Qur’an allows men to “beat” (lightly) their wives in order that they might “return to obedience” (Sura 4:34).
 When we compare the personal morality of Muhammad in the Qur’an with that of Jesus in the Bible, the difference is remarkable.
-The Qur’an exorts Muhammad to ask “forgiveness for thy fault” (Sura 40:55).
-Conversely, Christ’s ethics with regard to every aspect of life—including his treatment of women—was so unimpeachable that he could rightly ask: “Can any of you prove me guilty of sin?” ( John 8:46; 2 Corinthians 5:21; 1 John 3:5)
+The Qur’an exhorts Muhammad to ask “forgiveness for thy fault” (Sura 40:55).
+Conversely, Christ’s ethics with regard to every aspect of life—including His treatment of women—were so unimpeachable that He could rightly ask: “Can any of you prove me guilty of sin?” ( John 8:46; 2 Corinthians 5:21; 1 John 3:5).

 Finally, unlike the Bible, the Qur’an is riddled with factual errors.
 A classic case in point involves the Qur’an’s denial of Christ’s crucifixion.
-This denial chronicled in Sura 4:157 is explicit and emphatic: “They killed him not, nor crucified him, but so it was made to appear to them … for of a surety they killed him not.”
-In reality, however, the fatal suffering of Jesus Christ as recounted in the New Testament is one of the most well-established facts of ancient history.
-Even in today’s modern age of scientific enlightenment, there is a virtual consensus among New Testament scholars, both conservative and liberal, that Jesus died on a Roman cross.
+This denial chronicled in Sura 4:157 is explicit and emphatic: “They killed him not, nor crucified him, but so it was made to appear to them…for of a surety they killed him not.”
+In reality, however, the fatal suffering of Jesus Christ by crucifixion is one of the most well-established facts of ancient history.